Limited Notice to Proceed vs Notice to Proceed

 - All payments for the limited notice to proceed work must be made in accordance with the payment schedule outlined in Attachment X and the applicable provisions of Article X.

 If you should need help with crafting either a limited notice to proceed or a notice to proceed, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.